Turramurra: Cooinoo

 The world-famous guest house, "Cooinoo" was situated on Kissing Point Road, only 300m from the Turramurra train station.
 It was built for William James Adams, heir to the Tattersalls fortune, and was used as a private residence until it became a genteel boarding house - described in 1931 as "the most notable guest house on the picturesque north shore line" by The Home magazine.
 It was 6 acres with a two story Edwardian-style brick house and exterior cottages to accommodate about 60 guests and a large live-in staff.
-It was at one point run my Miss Jean Murray, who at the time was already running the nearby "Hillview" estate.
+It was at one point run by Miss Jean Murray, who at the time was already running the nearby "Hillview" estate.
 She sold it in 1929 for £30,000 to George Thompson.
 It was later sold to Stan Delaney around 1947.
 Cooinoo Guest house was demolished in the 1970s to build units.

 Heritage listings

 Turramurra has a number of heritage-listed sites, including: